LBPHacker/tptasm/README.md

 ### Exporting labels

-The file referred to by `export_labels` will looks something like this (see [examples/micro21/demo.asm](examples/micro21/demo.asm)):
+The file referred to by `export_labels` will look something like this (see [examples/micro21/demo.asm](examples/micro21/demo.asm)):

 ```